jasonbayton/11ty/_src/projects/managed-info/support/get-started.md

 Feel free to customise this message as desired, or simply input a string.

 Once configured and ready to deploy, push the application to desired devices.

+## Licence setup & advanced configuration

+With a licence, available either as a one-time fee for the entire organisation, or £0.50 for each device requiring advanced configuration (see [pricing](/projects/managed-info/pricing)), it then becomes possible to unlock the full suite of cards and settings MANAGED INFO has to offer.

+To configure the licence:

+1. Open MANAGED INFO managed configuration settings within the EMM in use.
+2. Scroll to **Customisation settings**
+3. Input the provided licence key in **Licensed organisation ID**.

+Once licensed, the following configurations will become functional:

+- Customisation settings
+- Kiosk settings
+- Build a card layout

+Additionally, it will be possible to switch the device info cards to a button in the top bar.